Ectario/CTF/README.md

 # CTF

-Trace of CTFs made. (with some writeups)
+Summary of CTFs completed.
+(Only some of them have writeups)

 # Writeups